Abdallah-Afifi/Password-Manager/README.md

 Use secure input and output functions to prevent attackers from intercepting the user's input or output.
 For example, use functions like getpass() to get the user's password instead of the standard input function.

 Implement error handling and logging functions to detect and log errors and unusual activity.
 This can help to identify potential security breaches and improve the overall security of the program.

+# Timeline

+By the end of Monday 10/4:

+Define the Password Manager Data Structure: This is the foundation of the program and should be designed with security in mind.
+(Adham)
+Implement File Handling: Functions should be added to read and write encrypted credentials to a file.
+(Abdallah)